opinion

 Dispute and Fraud Ratios

-Another aspect of transaction processing that has come under scrutiny with the enforcement of VIRP is dispute and fraud ratios.
+Another aspect of payment processing that has come under scrutiny with the enforcement of VIRP is dispute and fraud ratios.
 Many processors and banks have significantly reduced the thresholds for disputes-to-sales ratios and decline-to-sales ratios they will tolerate.

 Utilize Your Toolkit